 Where to Stay in Asheville with a Baby or Toddler

-Renaissance Asheville Downtown Hotel has an indoor saltwater pool.
-They offer cribs and highchairs according to their site.
+Renaissance Asheville Downtown Hotel has an indoor saltwater pool which also offers cribs and highchairs.

-Renting a place through AirBnB or VRBO is also a great option.
+Getting a vacation rental in Asheville is also a great option for families.
 If you want more of a laid-back local feel, West Asheville or Montford are great neighborhoods to stay in, and they contain many of the best restaurants and bars in town.

 If you have a car and don’t mind driving, there are more options farther outside of Asheville, like Mills River, Weaverville, and Black Mountain.
 While a bit more remote, these areas are lovely places with their own special restaurants and charm.

-Asheville Travel Tip: Many hotels downtown have rooftop bars that make an excellent setting for feeding a baby, including AC Hotel by Marriott.
+Many downtown hotels have rooftop bars that can be a surprisingly good place to feed a baby, including AC Hotel by Marriott.
 Note that parking can be expensive when offered by the hotels, so travelers who have a car may want to consider staying in a nearby neighborhood instead.

-A rental car is best if traveling outside of downtown.
-However, most neighborhoods in Asheville (especially Montford and West Asheville) are very walkable.
-Bring a sturdy travel stroller and a baby carrier!
+A rental car is best if you plan to explore outside downtown.
+That said, many Asheville neighbourhoods, especially Montford and West Asheville, are very walkable.
+Bring a sturdy travel stroller and a baby carrier.

 What to Bring for Asheville with a Baby or Toddler

-When visiting Asheville, you’ll likely want to bring a car seat, carrier, travel stroller, hiking shoes, and any normal travel gear.
+When visiting Asheville, you’ll likely want to bring a car seat, carrier, travel stroller, hiking shoes, and your usual baby or toddler travel gear.

 If you’re staying in a hotel, there’s a good chance they’ll have a crib, but definitely confirm just to be safe.
 If you’re staying in a rental unit, you may want to bring your own travel crib for your baby and a toddler travel bed.
 I use a PeaPod travel bed from KidCo and love it.

-Nearly all restaurants I’ve visited have high chairs, but if you prefer to bring your own — or if you need one while staying in your rental unit — there are great portable high chair options that weigh less than a pound.
+Nearly all restaurants I’ve visited in Asheville have high chairs, but if you prefer to bring your own, or if you need one while staying in your rental unit, there are great portable high chair options that weigh less than a pound.

 Some restaurants and breweries have changing tables, but it’s probably best to bring a portable changing pad, as you’ll likely run into places without one.